mahirk/Interactive-Lab-Hub/Lab 5/README.md

 3. When it fails, why does it fail?
 4. Based on the behavior you have seen, what other scenarios could cause problems?

+My intention here is that I live in a condo, and there are often people who pass my apartment every morning, including my family members, friends, and those who deliver any packages on a daily basis.
+It would be great for me to understand when someone who I recognize has come by, and allow me to get a notification that they have arrived, so I can get them
+It does fail when the pose is slightly different and can cause frustration for the user.
+I tested this out with my partner who was making a specific pose, however the pose did not hit 100% of the time.
+This gave me an idea to also add an indicator on the outside to tell the user when their pose has been recognized.

 **\*\*\*Think about someone using the system.
 Describe how you think this will work.\*\*\***
 1. Are they aware of the uncertainties in the system?
 2. How bad would they be impacted by a miss classification?
 3. How could change your interactive system to address this?
 4. Are there optimizations you can try to do on your sense-making algorithm.

+They were not aware about the uncertainties at first, but quickly learnt it as they were unable to use some capabilities.
+They defaulted to then knocking on the door which quickly reduced the overall the risk of not understanding or a mis-classification.
+I think when testing it, the best way to make change it, would be to make the positions easier and to add a recognition light, so the user knows if their pose was recognized.
+For optimizations, I can add a "train" mode, where photos for the poses can be updated.

 ### Part D
 ### Characterize your own Observant system